DataBySwapna/Global-Classic-Collections-Product-Analysis/README.md

 ---
 ## 🧩 **Steps Followed**
+#### Please refer the document [Power Query Data Extraction and Transformation] for detailed steps followed
 1. **Data Setup**:
    - Downloaded and set up the Classicmodels database in MySQL.
    - Connected Power Query to extract tables like `Orders`, `OrderDetails`, `Products`, and `Payments`.